Getting started with Express

 app.use(express.static('public'));

 The use() method of an Express object allows you to add 'middleware' to your application.
-Middleware allows you to add functionality to your app.
+Middleware allows you to add functionality to your web app.
 Don't worry too much about this line of code, just know that it designates your 'public' folder as one that will serve 'static' files for your website.

 Now stop and restart the server by pressing ctrl + c in the terminal, and then entering node app.js.
 When you make updates to app.js, you must restart the server in order for the changes to take affect.